Mr. FAF and I have been in a long-distance marriage for about three and a half years.

 1. Constantly readjusting our lifestyles

 When I’m by myself in DC, I have a set schedule which includes getting up early, going to work, and doing my projects in the evening.
-I go to bed at exactly 10:30 and get up at 6:30 sometimes even on the weekends.
-My life has a rhythm that helps me be productive.
+I go to bed at exactly 10:30 PM and get up at 6:30 AM sometimes even on the weekends.
+My life has a rhythm that helps me stay productive.

 When Mr. FAF comes to visit, everything changes.
 I go to bed later since he works late and we spend more time hanging out at night.
 Mr. FAF also has a snoring problem, so I just can’t sleep well at night.